bluedavis/terraform-beginner-bootcamp-2023/README.md

 ## Refactoring into Bash Scripts

-To address the Terraform CLI GPG deprication issues and efficiently install the cli considering the additional steps we created a bash scirpt.
+To address the Terraform CLI GPG deprecation issues and efficiently install the cli considering the additional steps we created a bash scirpt.
 The bash script:
               -   Keeps the Gitpod Task File ([gitpod.yml](.gitpod.yml)) tidy.
               -   Makes it easier to debug and execute homebrew macOS X Terraform CLI install.
               -   Allows for better portability for other project that need to install Terraform CLI.